 Sign up now for your ultimate Botswana photo safari by completing the form at the bottom of this page.

-This is a 6 night (7 day) Okavango Delta photo safari with the exciting option of doing a 3 night Botswana Salt Pan extension.
+This is a 8 night (9 day) Okavango Delta photo safari with the exciting option of doing a 3 night Botswana Salt Pan or Mashatu green season extension.

-Cost for this Okavango Delta photo safari includes all internal flights from Maun Airport (Botswana); meet and greet services; 3 nights’ accommodation in Chitabe Camp and 3 nights’ accommodation in Qorokwe Camp located in the Okavango’s most productive wildlife area; meals; laundry; house drinks; conservation/community fees; additional luggage allowance; private safari drives with exclusive vehicle use; photographic tuition and guiding services of professional African wildlife photographer Greg du Toit.
+Cost for this Okavango Delta photo safari includes all internal flights from Maun Airport (Botswana); meet and greet services; 3 nights’ accommodation in the 1st safari camp and 5 nights’ accommodation in the 2nd safari camp, both located in the Okavango’s most productive wildlife areas; meals; laundry; house drinks; conservation/community fees; additional luggage allowance; private safari drives with exclusive vehicle use; photographic tuition and guiding services of professional African wildlife photographer Greg du Toit.

-Not included in the cost of this Okavango Delta photo safari are visas you might need (depending on your nationality); purchases of a personal nature (like curios); staff gratuities (at your discretion); personal travel and medical insurance; your international flights and any adhoc activities not included on the itinerary.
+Not included in the cost of this Okavango Delta photo safari are visas you might need (depending on your nationality); purchases of a personal nature (like curios); staff gratuities (at your discretion); personal travel and medical insurance (Global Rescue Medical Evacuation Insurance is included); your international flights and any adhoc activities not included on the itinerary.
+The Salt Pan or Mashatu green season extension is a separate charge and booked on a per request basis.

 To commence your Okavango Delta photo safari, you will be met at Maun Airport in Botswana by your personal photographic tutor and safari host, Greg du Toit.
 For those of you needing to overnight in Johannesburg the night before (depending on where in the world you are coming from), this can be arranged for you with the necessary meet and greet transfers.
 The Ultimate Okavango Delta Photo Safari however officially starts in Maun where we will check in at the Wilderness Air desk at the airport and get our luggage weighed.
 Don’t worry, an extra luggage allowance has been booked and is included in the cost of your Botswana photography tour.
 We take to the skies and leave all remnants of civilisation behind.

-Flying north into one of the largest inland deltas in the world, you will land at a small dirt airstrip about a 40 minute drive from our first camp, which will be your home for the next 3 nights.
-To be more specific, your home on this Okavango Delta photo safari will be a large canvas tent built on a raised wooden deck under a giant tree and overlooking the vast floodplains of the Okavango Delta.
+Flying east for 20 minutes, into one of the largest inland deltas in the world, you will land at a small dirt airstrip close to the camp that will be your home for the next 4 nights.
+To be more specific, your home on this Okavango Delta photo safari will be a large canvas tent built on a raised wooden deck under a tree and overlooking the vast floodplains of the Okavango Delta.
 Although you are in a tent, you will enjoy fine safari luxury with hot water and electricity.

-Your first camp on this Botswana photography tour lies in the most wildlife rich part of the Okavango Delta, adjacent to the famed Moremi Game Reserve.
-Here you are not in the public reserve but in a private concession, where you can photograph African wildlife with exclusivity and freedom.
+Your first camp on this Botswana photography tour lies in one of the most wildlife rich parts of the Okavango Delta.
+Here you are not in the public reserve but in a gigantic private concession (the size of the Masai Mara), where you can photograph African wildlife with exclusivity and freedom (we the only camp in the entire place).
 After settling in to your tent, we will meet in the lounge area for tea.
 During this time we will check your camera settings and prepare for the afternoon safari drive, where photography will commence with immediate effect.

 After your first afternoon safari drive on your Botswana photography tour, you will return to camp where after a campfire and scrumptious dinner, you will turn in for the night.
-The camp is located in one of the busiest concessions, from a wildlife point of view, and as such you will be lulled to sleep by the wild sounds of Africa.
+The camp is located in one of the wildest concessions, offering a pure wilderness experience, and as such you will be lulled to sleep by the wild sounds of Africa.

 Waking early on your Okavango Delta photo safari, when the nightjars and owls are still calling, you will meet around the fire for a cup of coffee or tea.
 It will still be dark and just as the faintest blue and orange hues appear in the East, you will head out on a full morning safari drive.

 The concession you will be photographing in on this Botswana photography tour is simply sublime and offers a mosaic of habitats ranging from palm-fringed floodplains through to beautiful woodlands.
-Surrounded by water, you will explore and photograph the Okavango Delta’s very best wildlife concession.
-In April not only are the temperatures pleasant and moderate, but the flood waters are at their lowest, allowing you to penetrate the heart of the Okavango Delta and to photograph the wild creatures that call the Okavango home.
+Surrounded by water, you will explore and photograph the Okavango Delta.
+The green season is also the Okavango’s best kept secret because it is a true delta oasis at this time of year, teaming with life of all kinds and offering a plethora of green shades – the perfect backdrop to your photographs.
+The mammals have babies as this time and all the migrant birds have arrived.
+All this is yours to explore for the next 2 full days.
+The floodwaters are also low at this time as the rainwaters from Angola have not yet reached the delta, allowing you to penetrate the heart of the Okavango Delta and to photograph the wild creatures that call the Okavango home.

 The good news is that almost every type of African animal calls the Okavango home.
-All the big cats like lion, cheetah and leopard are seen in this concession.
-Spotted hyenas and even honey badger and bat-eared fox sightings are a possibility.
-This concession is traditionally the best concession for wild dogs in the entire Okavango Delta.
-It is also rich in general game, including Cape Buffalo; giraffe; lechwe; tsessebe; warthog; zebra; elephant and much more.
+All the big cats like lion, cheetah and leopard can be seen as well as spotted hyenas and even honey badger and bat-eared fox sightings are a possibility.
+It is also rich in general game, including Cape Buffalo; giraffe; lechwe; tsessebe; warthog and zebra.
+This concession is especially famous for big male lions and large breeding herds of elephant and buffalo (scroll down to see a portfolio of photographs from this concession).

 Returning to camp in the dark, you will enjoy a fire and delectable dinner before turning in.
 The good news is that you wake up the next day only to do it all over again, except with different sightings and photo opportunities.
 No two days on a Botswana photography tour are ever the same.

-This private concession in even bigger than your last and situated in a high-density game area.
-Your tent is also bigger, complete with an outdoor shower!
-The camp overlooks a lagoon and is impressively 100% solar powered.
-Arriving for lunch (the exact time depending on what we see on the way) you will settle in to your new home and meeting at tea again, you will set out to explore our new concession.
+This private concession is situated in a high-density game area and in the green season it simply teams with life.
+Your luxurious tent is set under a grow of ebony tress and comes complete with a deck and outdoor shower.
+The camp overlooks a wetland and is impressively 100% solar powered.
+Arriving for lunch you will settle in to your new home and meeting at tea again, you will set out to explore our new concession and the absolute wildlife mecca of the Okavango.
 By now we have ironed out your photographic creases and the photography on your Okavango Delta photo safari goes up a gear!

 Your afternoon safari drive will end back at the campfire.
 After dinner, you turn in with the excitement of being able to explore further afield the following day on your Botswana photography tour.